beemozzy221/LSTM-GCN-powered-protein-family-predictor/README.md

 # Predict functionality

 The predict functionality has been created based on the model training on 255 sequences across 106 protein families.
-The model only takes in sequences of length less than 1500 amino acids.
+The model only takes in sequences of length less than 1847 amino acids (train length of the sequences).
 To predict, simply post the FASTA file on the predict folder and run the predict.py.
 The results will be generated as a bar graph with the most probable five families being displayed.

 Please ensure the copy the "protein_encoded_sequences.npy" from the above link and be placed in the folder "auxillaryfiles" named "predict.py" for correct parsing.
 Only one file can be processed at a time.